joeyparrish/pokeheim/testing-script.md

 ## 6. PVP

-1. Have at least 3 captured greylings
+1. Have at least 3 captured greylings, one tougher thing like a greydwarf brute
 1. Release greyling
 1. Check that PVP is off
 1. Hit greyling with torch, should not hit